Condolence Letter Tips and Sample Words of Condolence

 A condolence letter should be sent as soon as possible, ideally within the first two weeks following the death.

+2. Use the correct phrase for death.
 It is best to not use the phrases: passed on, passed away, departed, left this life, or gone to a better life.
 Instead simply use death or died.
+I know it seems like a small issue, but the correct terminology is important.
+People try to soften the blow of death by using fluffy phrases like, “passed away.”
+However, many mourners find in unhelpful.

 Most experts agree that it is best to send hand-written condolence letters, however there are some instances in which it is more appropriate to send a typed letter.